farling42/obsidian-import-json/README.md

 The CSV decoder should auto-detect the actual separator from any of: comma, tab, pipe, semicolon, ASCII record separator (30), ASCII unit separator (31).
 (Blank lines in the CSV file will be ignored.)

+Ensure that column names in CSV files contain only characters which make valid JSON variable/field names as required by Handlebars (e.g. no spaces or periods).

 For CSV decoding, the list of detected delimiter, linebreak, and fields (column names) are displayed in the Obsidian Developer Console.

 ### Additional Handlebar Functions